darkrenaissance/darkfi/doc/src/arch/tx_lifetime.md

 7. $tx$ enters `M` `mempool`
 8. `M` proposes a block proposal containing $tx$
 9. `M` proposes more block proposals
-10. When proposals can be finalized, `M` validates all their transactions in sequence
+10. When proposals can be confirmed, `M` validates all their transactions in sequence
 11. `M` writes the state transition update of $tx$ to their chain
 12. `M` removes $tx$ from their `mempool`
-13. `M` broadcasts the finalized proposals sequence
+13. `M` broadcasts the confirmed proposals sequence
 14. `S` receives the proposals sequence and validates transactions
 15. `S` writes the state updates to their chain
 16. `S` removes $tx$ from their `mempool`

-## Real-world simulation with non-instant finality, forks and multiple `CP` nodes
+## Real-world simulation with non-instant confirmation, forks and multiple `CP` nodes

-The lifetime of a transaction $tx$ that passes verifications and whose state transition is pending to be applied on top of the finalized (canonical)
+The lifetime of a transaction $tx$ that passes verifications and whose state transition is pending to be applied on top of the canonical (confirmed)
 chain:

 1. User creates a transaction $tx$